ethereum/consensus-specs/specs/phase0/beacon-chain.md

 # Ethereum 2.0 Phase 0 -- The Beacon Chain

-**Notice**: This document is a work-in-progress for researchers and implementers.

 ## Table of contents
 <!-- TOC -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->